vvvvvvss/Documentation-Marvel-Level-3/README.md

 # Documentation-Marvel-Level-3
 ## Task 1 - Decision Tree based ID3 Algorithm
-Used Decision trees based ID3 Algorthm to predict the wine quality.
+To predict the quality of wine, I used Decision Tree using the ID3 algorithm.
-Built ID3 algorthm from scratch.
-Calculated entropy, information gain, weighted average entropy of the dataset.
+I built the ID3 algorithm from scratch which involved calculating entropy, information gain, and weighted average entropy to identify the optimal feature for each split.
+Features like acidity and alcohol content, were important predictors of wine quality.
 [Code](https://github.com/vvvvvvss/Decision-Tree-based-ID3-Algorithm)

 ## Task 2: Naive Bayesian Classifier